 • to fund other organisations’ grant programmes

-• from organisations based outside the UK
+• from organisations based outside the UK.

 • from organisations which have applied and been rejected within the last twelve months